YoungMayor/shellbase-api-nextjs/CONTRIBUTING.md

 ## 📦 Adding New Commands or Categories

-Cheatography is structured around categories (like Git, Bash, Docker) and subcommands.
+ShellBase is structured around categories (like Git, Bash, Docker) and subcommands.
 Here's how to contribute:

 ### ➕ Add a New Command (If Category exists)